Type of trainings

 This type of training requires you to be in good shape and have high levels of endurance.
 It is not suitable for those with heart problems, back or knee injuries or high blood pressure or for pregnant women.

 This aerobic training aims to get your pulse up into the fat-burning zone through constant movement.
-Each session switches between simple combinations of steps and muscle training using a step bench and dumbbells.
+Each session switches between simple combinations of steps and muscle training sometimes using a step bench, small dumbbells or other equipments.

 This training can be done by people of all ages and levels of fitness and is well suited to those looking to lose weight.